faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 ![AWS Streaming data science blueprint pipeline overview](./images/goal3_AlternativeEnhanced_v3_3_12_2024.jpg)

 ## Transaction Stream Processing Pipeline
-The stream pipeline starts by local client create request via RESTful API GET/POST method to the AWS API Gateway, the data if posted will be authenticate, processed by lambda.
-Lambda will then pass the data into Kinesis data stream which will buffer the data.
+The stream pipeline starts by local client create request via RESTful API GET/POST method to the AWS API Gateway, the request will be authenticated by lambda.
+Lambda will then generate an allow or deny policy which if allow then pass the data into Kinesis data stream which will buffer the data.
 A landing S3 bucket will then store the data and event driven lambda will automatically pass the data into a custom Postgres database created using RDS.
+Then, a Quicksight dashboard is created by pulling data inside the Postgres and pgAdmin used for monitor data strcuture/ or query purpose of data inside the Postgres

 ### Detailed Pipeline Process Flow: